HoppenR/storm-mode.nvim/README.md

 > [!IMPORTANT]
 > `storm-mode.nvim` requires Storm to be installed on the system.
 If you have
 > downloaded and installed storm somewhere other than the default location,
-> you will have to specify the following when calling the setup function.
+> then you will have to call the setup function and provide the new location.
-> - path to the Storm compiler.
-> - path to the Storm root directory.
 >
 > See [**the documentation**](./doc/storm-mode.txt) for
 > more info and examples on how to set up `storm-mode.nvim`.